ggeorgak11/object_detection_WRGBD/README.md

 5) Support surfaces: The mex files in /support_surface/plane_estimation/ which create the initial segmentation based on plane detection are taken from the work of Taylor and Cowley on the paper:
 Taylor, Camillo J., and Anthony Cowley.
 "Parsing indoor scenes using rgb-d imagery."
 Robotics: Science and Systems.
 Vol. 8.
 2013.

+### External Sources (not included in the code)
+1) The gPb edge detector used in our work can be downloded here: https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/segbench/code/segbench.tar.gz
+Position the extracted folder in the ../segbench as shown in the set_paths.m (assuming your working folder is the code root).
+In our case, the edge detector code did not need to be compiled and could be used directly.

+### Citation
+If you use this code for your research, please consider citing: